Visual-Dawg/hyprland-wiki/pages/Configuring/Multi-GPU.md

-# Table of contents

 # General

 If your host machine uses multiple GPUs, you may want to primarily use one GPU for rendering all the elements for Hyprland including windows, animations, and another for hardware acceleration for certain applications, etc.

 This setup is very common in the likes of gaming laptops, GPU-passthrough (without VFIO) capable hosts, and if you have multiple GPUs in general.

 # Detecting GPUs